Introducing the Novatron, a novel mirror fusion concept: Introduction

-Drift cyclotron loss-cone (DCLC) modes is a kinetic electron drift wave instability in the azimuthal direction.
-Properties of the plasma causing DCLC modes to develop include gradients in the velocity distribution as well as anisotropy \cite{Post1966}, giving rise to excessive losses if present.
-A common way of DCLC modes to appear is by fast electrons escaping from the end plasma (through the loss cone) resulting in the formation of a plasma potential which is negative outside the mirrors and positive inside the mirror, commonly referred to as ambipolar potential \cite{El-Guebaly}.
-The positive plasma potential expels low energy ions, causing a void in the ion velocity distribution referred to as an ambipolar hole.
-These anisotropic, non-Maxwellian ion distributions can thus drive these micro-instabilities.
+Drift cyclotron loss-cone (DCLC) modes are electrostatic microinstabilities with frequencies near the ion cyclotron frequency and wavelengths smaller than the ion Larmor radius.
+They typically arise because of gradients in the velocity distribution ~\cite{Post1966} or where the density gradient in the radial direction exceeds a critical value.
+If present, DCLC modes give rise to excessive particle and energy losses.
+A common way for DCLC modes to form is by fast electrons escaping from the end of the plasma through the loss cone, resulting in the formation of a plasma potential which is negative outside the mirrors and positive inside the central cell, commonly referred to as ambipolar potential~\cite{El-Guebaly}.
+The positive plasma potential expels low energy ions, causing a void in the ion velocity distribution, an “ambipolar hole".
+These anisotropic, non-Maxwellian ion distributions can drive DCLC micro-instabilities~\cite{Kotelnikov:2017}.
+The large $r_P/r_L$ ratio of the Novatron promotes stability against DCLC modes.

-The paper is organized as follows.
-In the remainder of the introduction, the first two sections give a brief history of the mirror/cusp experiments at Lawrence Livermore National Laboratory (LLNL) and Nagoya University, respectively.
-The Novatron concept is then introduced followed by other mirror concepts.
-Section 2 is devoted to a more detailed layout of the Novatron design, where the first sections focus on the fundamental topology, making a comparison to a classical mirrors, cusps and mirror-cusps.
-The latter sections discuss the magnetic domains, the aspect ratio and number of Larmor radii, the magnetic null ($B=0$) region, the mirror ratio, and the expanders.
-Section 3 provides the conclusions and the paper is finalized by the authors’ acknowledgements and contributions.